kbdharun/CPP-Programs-for-students/README.md

 - After a successful compilating, an output binary file will be created which is `a.out` by default.
 - You can also provide your own custom output name by adding `-o` flag at the end of g++ command.
 For example, `g++ filename.cpp -o filename`.
 Now the binary will be created in a custom filename.
 - To run the binary files just type `./a.out` or `./binaryname`.
-- We can also choose a language standard to compile the program for (C++98/C++11/C++14/C++17).
+- You can also choose a language standard to compile the program for (C++98/C++11/C++14/C++17).

 ### Writing and compiling Hello World C++ Program

-- We can write the program in an IDE or text editor of choice.
+- You can write this program in any IDE or text editor of choice.

-- Example code:
+- Example code:-
 ```c++
 /*helloworld.cpp*/